Key Takeaways

 What Happens After an Incident?

-Do not tamper with the scene.
+- Do not disturb the scene

-State-by-State Variations in Property Defense Laws
+State by State Variations in Property Defense Laws

 Each U.S. state has its own interpretation of when and how force may be used to defend property.